Frequently Asked Questions About Continuing Education Providers

 35. Where do I go to see the list of approved providers and courses?

-36. I am a cosmetology continuing education provider, what is the $5.00 fee that is required by the Department?
+36. I am a barber and cosmetology continuing education provider and/or tow continuing education provider, what is the $5.00 fee that is required by the Department?

 1. I want to apply to become a continuing education provider, what do I need to do?